The 4 best dog clippers for thick coats & matted hair

 1. Versatile clippers for thick dog hair:

 Andis Excel Pro 5-Speed

-This machine right here is the real deal.
+This machine right here is a real steal.
 The Excel 5-speed will plow through any hair that’s otherwise nightmare to cut.
-Absolutely no compromise and maybe Andis’ finest heavy duty clippers for thick fur.
+Absolutely no compromise and maybe Andis’ most versatile heavy duty clippers for thick fur.

 The 2500 SPM is a big deal for delicate areas, especially for extra matted fur.
 AGC only goes down to 3300 SPM which can be scary to some pooches and might cause the blades to heat up.
 Here’s a short video:

-As with all high end Andis clippers, you get a #10 size ceramic blade with the Excel Pro.
+As with some of the higher-end Andis clippers, you get a #10 size ceramic blade with the Excel Pro.
 It stays rather cool, but if you operate at 4500 SPM it will inevitably get a bit warm.

 Remember to spray it with a cooling agent while you’re working on that thick undercoat.

 My main complaint would be the fact that there’s no case included with the set.
 You’re paying quite a few bucks, surely that means you’d get somewhere to store this beauty?